-The incoming testing equipment will determine whether the level of the test signal is within the prescribed limits; these limits will be predetermined by an adjustement of the equipment to specified values.
-These limits will provisionally be $\pm$ 4 dB with respect to the nominal level at which the test tone should be received.
+The incoming testing equipment will determine whether the level of the test signals is within the prescribed limits; these limits will be predetermined by an adjustment of the equipment to specified values.
+These limits will provisionally be $\pm 4$ dB with respect to the nominal level at which the test tone should be received.